project-repo/cagebreak/README.md

 ### Releases

-The release checklist has to be completely fullfilled in one run for a release to occur.
-Once any failure occurs the entire checklist has to be completed again.
+The release checklist must be completely fulfilled in one run for a release to occur.
+Once any failure occurs the entire checklist must be completed from scratch.

   * [ ] `git checkout development`
   * [ ] `git pull origin development`